npiscitello/HaPPE/README.md

   openCV with ffmpeg build to compile~~ Builds, but has not been tested yet

 ## Notes
-convert frames to video:  `ffmpeg -r <framerate> -i path/to/numbered/frame/images/%d.png -shortest -pix_fmt yuv420p path/to/output.mp4`
+convert frames to video:  `ffmpeg -r <framerate> -i path/to/numbered/frame/images/%d.png -pix_fmt yuv420p path/to/output.mp4`